SafeExamBrowser/seb-server-setup/docs/installation.rst

 **Docker Compose for bundled setup**

-A docker compose configuration for a bundled setup looks pretty much the same for each setup and consists of four services:
+A docker compose configuration for a bundled setup looks pretty much the same for each setup and consists of the following services:

-- **seb-server-setup** This service is just to setup everything in advance and uses a Docker container for that runs some initial actions to bind the volumes and copy the initial password, make it internally available by also deleting it from the hosts file system.
-And probably some other needed commands that presets things for the specific setup.

 - **mariadb** This is the MariaDB service that is bound to the internal network as well as exposing its default port to the host network by default.
 This service uses the official "mariadb/server:10.5" image for the service and the configuration that is provided